2 suspects arrested in probe of deadly 7-Eleven shootings - KESQ

 Associated Press

-LOS ANGELES (AP) — Authorities said Friday that two suspects have been arrested in a series of deadly robberies at Southern California 7-Eleven convenience stores where two people were killed and three wounded.
+LOS ANGELES (AP) — Two men were arrested Friday in connection with a series of robberies at Southern California 7-Eleven stores that left two people dead and three wounded.
+Police said the men are suspected in another killing and other crimes in the region.

-The Orange County District Attorney’s Office announced the arrests on social media.
-A press conference is scheduled for 5 p.m.
-No other details were immediately available.

-Police have been seeking a masked gunman suspected of robbing six Southern California stores.
-It was not immediately clear who the second person arrested was.

-The attacks took place on July 11 — or 7/11, the day when the company celebrates its anniversary.
-However, investigators haven’t said whether the date may have played a role in the attacks.
+A half-dozen 7-Elevens and a doughnut shop were robbed within five hours early Monday in San Bernardino, Orange and Riverside counties, setting off an intensive manhunt that resulted in the arrests of the two men in Los Angeles.
+One is 20 and the other 44, and both are from LA.

+In addition to announcing that the men are suspected of a July 9 killing in LA, police revealed that one of the two people fatally shot on Monday was killed after trying to intervene when one of the suspects tried to rob another person.

+Santa Ana Mayor Vicente Sarmiento said the arrests ended the fear that had settled in his city this week.

+“7-Elevens are the quintessential convenience store,” he said.
+“That’s where our community shops.”

-A clerk, Matthew Hirsch, 40, was shot and killed at a Brea store, and Matthew Rule, 24, was gunned down in the parking lot of a Santa Ana store during a five-hour string of holdups.
+A clerk, Matthew Hirsch, 40, was shot and killed at a Brea store, and Matthew Rule, 24, was gunned down in the parking lot of a Santa Ana store.
+Two of the three wounded have been released from hospitals.

+Rule had intervened when the suspect was trying to rob someone else, authorities said, and “tried to redirect the suspect.
+The suspect turns around and shoot our victim, kills him on the spot,” Santa Ana Police Chief David Valentin said.

 Hirsch’s father, Jim Hirsch, told The Associated Press that his son had gotten sober more than a year ago after a longtime drug addiction.
 He had landed a stable job working overnight shifts at the Brea location, lived with his girlfriend in a nearby apartment and spoke to his father every day.